 When should references be sought?

 Written references should ideally be obtained before a decision to appoint is acted upon.
 However, offers of employment can be made subject to satisfactory references, and in certain circumstances an appointment might be made on the basis of detailed verbal references in advance of a written reference.
-In the event of any query about information supplied in a reference, or in the case of a non-supply of a reference, advice from your HRBP in University HR should be sought before proceeding further.
+In the event of any query about information supplied in a reference, or in the case of a non-supply of a reference, advice from your HR Business Partner in University HR should be sought before proceeding further.

 References for internal candidates